Agriculture & Farming

 Environmental outcomes, deliverability, value for money, innovation

-Future rounds will be announced on the Defra Farming Blog and GOV.UK.
-Monitor these sources if you are developing a project concept.
+No further rounds have been announced.
+If a future round opens, it will be announced on the Defra Farming Blog and GOV.UK - monitor these sources if you are developing a project concept.

 How Landscape Recovery compares to other ELM schemes